Salesforce: Template Creation

 A pop-up will appear, where you can choose a different object.
 Click Confirm to save the change.

+Sometimes when you change the object for your template, you'll need to update some of the tokens.
 If your template has tokens that need updating, you'll see another pop-up appear, showing what those tokens are.
 For each one, choose the closest match from the drop-down menu.
 Then click Confirm to save the changes.

 Salesforce templates use the same permissions structure as the rest of your account.
 Anyone with admin permissions will be able to view all templates.
 You'll want to grant Creators either view or edit access to any templates they'll need to use.